Riddhi12-hub/sales-dashboard/README.md

 * `data/`: Contains the raw and/or cleaned source data files (e.g., `sales_data.csv`).
 * `reports/`: Contains the Power BI file (`sales_dashboard.pbix`).
 * `screenshots/`: Contains visual output of the final dashboard.

----

-## 📈 Dashboard Visualization

-Here is a snapshot of the final Sales Performance Dashboard:

-!
----

-## 🔍 Key Findings (Please customize this section)

-Based on the analysis, we found the following key insights:

-1.  **[Insert Finding 1 Here, e.g., "Q3 saw a 15% increase in revenue, driven primarily by the 'Electronics' product category."]**
-2.  **[Insert Finding 2 Here, e.g., "The West region had the highest sales volume but the lowest profit margin due to increased operational costs."]**
-3.  **[Insert Finding 3 Here, e.g., "The product 'X2000' shows strong growth potential and should be the focus of the next marketing campaign."]**